 Judging: This festival is not a competition.
 The judging format will be similar to our local school district's "solo and ensemble" format.
 The areas addressed will be technique, style, musicianship and presentation.
 All ensemble participants will receive colored ribbons indicating a rating, as follows:

 II - Excellent - Red Ribbon

-Additional Policies/Procedures: Music will be given to the judges.
-Original music must be used.
+ORIGINAL MUSIC: Original music must be give to the judge and used on stage, if performing with music.
 Photocopies are not allowed except for the purpose of facilitating a page turn; therefore, only an individual page of the composition may be copied-not the entire piece.
 Be prepared with enough music for all performers and the judge.
 Memorization is encouraged, but not required.

 JUNIOR FESTIVAL: For those choosing to enter ensembles under the optional NFMC Junior Festival requirements, required piece selections must be made from the green NFMC Festivals Bulletin that covers July 2016 - June 2020.
 Also, if you enter a student in more than one Jr. Festival entry, the student may earn points only one time.
 (Please see Bulletin page 58 for further clarification.)
 Additionally, if a teacher is the partner for an ensemble, no Jr. Festival points can be awarded.
 Please check the Bulletin for all current rules.
 To obtain a Bulletin, please contact the Jr. Festival Chairperson.